danderson/templ-ts-mode/README.md

 files.
 Currently, font-locking and indentation work, but Imenu and other creature comforts aren't done yet.

-templ-ts-mode does not define its own customization variables.
-Rather, it reuses settings from the languages that make up a Templ file:
+templ-ts-mode does not define its own customization variables for indentation.
+Instead, it piggybacks on the settings for the languages that make up a Templ file:

- - Set your preferred indentation for the Go-ish portions of the file with `go-ts-mode-indent-offset`.
+ - Go code and the basic skeleton of Templ files are indented according to `go-ts-mode-indent-offset`.
- - Set your preferred javascript indentation for `script` components with `js-indent-level`.
+ - Javascript code in `script` functions is indented according to `js-indent-level`.

 ### Known issues